NovaDrake76/KaniCasino/README.md

 # KaniCasino

 ## Instalation ##
-If you want to run only the Front-end, please use `npm run dev`.
+If you want to run only the Front-end, please run `npm install` to install the dependencies, then use `npm run dev`.

-If you want to run the Back-end and the Front-end, change the `VITE_BASE_URL` to localhost in the `.env` on the root folder, then use `npm run start`.
+If you want to run the Back-end and the Front-end, change the `VITE_BASE_URL` to localhost in the `.env` on the root folder, install the dependencies on the root folder and in the backend folder, then use `npm run start`.

 Please note that the database access is not public; you can make your own database using MongoDB, or anything else.